suyogpatil/python-flask-mongodb/local-deployment/README.md

   - Single standalone mongodb instance without authentication (Need extra configuration for authentication and cluster mode.Out of scope for this testing)

+  - Persistent storage claims are fulfilled by Minikube.

 ## Procedure to deploy